Tiny-Earth/DemoSite/site/src/design.md

     What came to mind first, some of your objectives for that moment in time, or an activity you want to happen in the course?

-    If objective came to mind first:

-    1. What objective(s) came to mind?
+    If an objective came to mind first: What objective came to mind?
+How would you communicate the importance of that objective to your students?
-    2. Which Facet(s) of Science does that objective seem most closely related to?
-    3. How could you assess student success toward that objective?
-Put another way, what are multiple ways students could demonstrate that objective?
-Take time to think through this so that you broaden your understanding of the objective.

-    If activity came to mind first:

-    1. What activity came to mind?
-    2. What objective(s) does that activity seem to be advancing?
-Put another way, *why* do you want students to complete this activity?
-How does it help them grow towards the broader goals of the course?
+    If an activity came to mind first: What activity came to mind?
+What objective(s) does that activity seem to be advancing?
+Put another way, why do you want students to complete this activity?
+How does it help them grow towards the broader learning goals of the course?
-    3. Which Facet(s) of Science does that objective seem most closely related to?
-    4. How could you assess student success toward that objective?
-Put another way, what are multiple ways students could demonstrate that objective?
-Take time to think through this so that you broaden your understanding of the objective.

-    Finally, what are be some other objectives you might have for the weeks/days leading up to and shortly after that moment in time in your course?
+    Then, what are be some other objectives you might have for the weeks/days leading up to and shortly after that moment in time in your course?

+    Finally, revise the ideas you've generated above to make sure they are specific learning objectives instead of broad learning goals.

 ### Writing Effective Learning Goals